AaronH-o/tech-blog/README.md

 # Tech Blog

+## Description

-Tech Blog is a full-stack web application designed for developers to publish their blog posts and interact with other developers' posts through comments.
-The application follows the MVC (Model-View-Controller) paradigm for its architectural structure and utilizes various technologies including Handlebars.js, Sequelize ORM, and express-session npm package for authentication.
-The application is deployed on Heroku for easy access.
+This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Features